shivampatel0048/DSA-Practic/README.md

 4. Push your changes to your fork: `git push origin feature/your-feature-name`.
 5. Create a pull request explaining your changes.

-## License

-This repository is licensed under the MIT License.
-See the [LICENSE](/LICENSE) file for details.

-Happy coding and happy learning!

 ---